khushboop09/Articles/test.md

 * * * * *

- douse noun or noun phrases to name a class.
+ *do* use noun or noun phrases to name a class.

 ``` {.prettyprint .linenums .run .code-hscroll}
 public class Employee